Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-WHY WE LIKE IT: The Micro Kickboard features quality urethane wheels, a sturdy, fiberglass reinforced deck and it benefits from an award winning design.
-It’s great for parents of preschool and kindergarten aged kids looking for a safe indoor or outdoor scooter.
+WHY WE LIKE IT: The Micro Kickboard features quality urethane wheels, and a sturdy, fiberglass-reinforced deck, and it benefits from an award-winning design.
+It’s great for parents of preschool and kindergarten-aged kids looking for a safe indoor or outdoor scooter.

 The Micro Kickboard Mini also won’t leave scuff marks on your garage or patio floor, making it a fun, safe way to teach little kids to ride a scooter indoors or semi-indoors.
 It fits kids up to 44 lbs.

 WHY WE LIKE IT: Our #2 pick features adjustable height handlebars and supports up to 110 lbs.
-It’s great for families with an elementary school and a preschool age child, since it can be adjusted for height and even includes a removable seat option.
+It’s great for families with an elementary school and a preschool-age child since it can be adjusted for height and even includes a removable seat option.

 The Fusion Z250 is marketed as a beginning “trick” scooter, meaning it’s not intended to be a kid’s first scooter, but makes a great gift for one who is ready to forego training wheels and step up to a two-wheeled kids’ scooter.

-Like a Kleenex or Zerox copier, the Razor scooter is one of those classic products so category-defining that people use its brand name as general name of what it is.
+Like a Kleenex or Xerox copier, the Razor scooter is one of those classic products so category-defining that people use its brand name as the general name of what it is.
 Key to its iconic status among kids’ scooters is its handy folding design.
 Thanks to the Razor scooter’s patented t- folding handlebars, it’s easy to pack and carry with you.

 WHY WE LIKE IT: A convenient three-wheeled (led lights built-in) kids scooter with a folding seat, the Skidee also has folding handlebars.
-It’s great for families with very young children, since even toddlers can start riding this using the seat, then the seat can come off when they’re ready to stand and ride.
+It’s great for families with very young children since even toddlers can start riding this using the seat, then the seat can come off when they’re ready to stand and ride.

-Another plus of the Skidee kids scooter is that, like the classic Razor, its handlebars fold up making it more portable.
-It also comes in a variety of colors and features light up LED wheels.
+Another plus of the Skidee kid’s scooter is that, like the classic Razor, its handlebars fold up, making it more portable.
+It also comes in a variety of colors and features light-up LED wheels.

 WHY WE LIKE IT: A budget choice, half the cost of some little kids’ scooters, yet features an aluminum frame and folding handlebars.
 It’s great for families wanting a portable, convenient choice for kids ages 3 and up.

 This three-wheeled scooter is a bargain choice designed for little kids who are just getting the hang of riding scooter-type vehicles.
-It includes handlebars that fold up for easy carrying and storage, a big plus for family road trips, vacations and even going out to the park or a friend’s house.
+It includes handlebars that fold up for easy carrying and storage, a big plus for family road trips, vacations, and even going out to the park or a friend’s house.
 It comes in two color choices and benefits from an aluminum deck and riser for durability.

 With black urethane wheels, it can be used indoors but may scuff some flooring surfaces.
 The bearings and wheels may also be a little louder than those on more flexible– but also more expensive–kids scooters from Micro Kickboard and Lascoota.
 Also, its steering mechanism is less sophisticated than on those “lean-to-steer” scooters, making it less responsive and somewhat harder to maneuver.

 WHY WE LIKE IT: The BELEEV kick scooter has comparatively slick ABEC-7 bearings for smooth performance, plus lots of height adjustability.
-It’s great for larger families since it’s suitable for a wider range of ages than most kids scooters.
+It’s great for larger families since it’s suitable for a wider range of ages than most kid’s scooters.

 The BELEEV Kick Scooter is a solid choice, especially when looking to accommodate kids of different ages and heights.
-It boasts a wider range of adjustability than most kids scooters on the market, letting it accommodate kids anywhere from 33 to 65 inches tall.
+It boasts a wider range of adjustability than most kid’s scooters on the market, letting it accommodate kids anywhere from 33 to 65 inches tall.
 It also supports up to 110 lbs.

-When looking to find the top performing scooters for older elementary school kids, we picked models with at least ABEC 5-rated bearings for low rolling resistance, long-wearing urethane wheels with aluminum inline-skate style cores, and metal construction for durability.
-We had to include the Razor scooter that virtually started the two-wheeled scooter trend, but we also threw in a somewhat more sophisticated scooter, the Fuzion Z250 (our #3 pick) aimed at trick riders and rated for up to 220 lbs.
+When looking to find the top-performing scooters for older elementary school kids, we picked models with at least ABEC 5-rated bearings for low rolling resistance, long-wearing urethane wheels with aluminum inline-skate style cores, and metal construction for durability.
+We had to include the Razor scooter that virtually started the two-wheeled scooter trend, but we also threw in a somewhat more sophisticated scooter, the Fuzion Z250 (our #3 pick), aimed at trick riders and rated for up to 220 lbs.